 Yasuko Kanno

-Chair, Language & Literacy Education Department
+Chair ad interim, Language & Literacy Education

-Associate Professor
+Professor

 Before arriving at Boston University, Dr. Kanno was an associate professor and program coordinator of the Teaching English to Speakers of Other Languages (TESOL) program at Temple University.
-Her most recent book, English Learners’ Access to Postsecondary Education: Neither College nor Career Ready (Multilingual Matters, 2021), is an ethnographic case study that explores seven ELs’ transition from high school to postsecondary education.
+Her book, English Learners’ Access to Postsecondary Education: Neither College nor Career Ready (Multilingual Matters, 2021), is an ethnographic case study that explores seven ELs’ transition from high school to postsecondary education.
 Dr. Kanno is an editorial board member of the American Educational Research Journal and a member at large of the American Association for Applied Linguistics.
-She is the recipient of the 2015 TESOL Distinguished Research Award.
+She was the recipient of the 2015 TESOL Distinguished Research Award.

 PhD, Education, Ontario Institute for Studies in Education/University of Toronto